eclipse-edc/Technology-Azure/extensions/data-plane/data-plane-azure-storage/README.md

 #### File larger than 200GB

 To ease transfer of a large file, it is divided in several blocks.
-The default block size is 4MB which limits the maximum transfer file size to ~200GB, so, if there is a need to upload files with larger sizes, the `edc.azure.block.size.mb` property must be updated.
+The default block size is 4MB which limits the maximum transfer file size to 200GB.
+This is due to Azure SDK limiting the maximum number of blocks in a transfer to 50000, resulting in aforementioned maximum of 200GB.
+So, if there is a need to upload files with larger sizes, the `edc.azure.block.size.mb` property must be updated.

 #### Token expires before transfer is completed